phoebemillard/UKAEA/README.md

-Use Tools along with 'Creates database for multiple pulses' and 'Creates database for one pulse'
+Use Tools along with 'Creates database for multiple pulses', 'Creates database for one pulse', and 'Compares database to EFIT'